The Urantia Book

 (1827.7) 166:2.2 Jesus had just been explaining to the twelve why the gentiles of Perea, together with the less orthodox Jews, were more willing to believe the gospel preached by the seventy than were the more orthodox and tradition-bound Jews of Judea.
 He had called their attention to the fact that their message had likewise been more readily received by the Galileans, and even by the Samaritans.
 But the twelve apostles were hardly yet willing to entertain kind feelings for the long-despised Samaritans.

-(1828.1) 166:2.5 As the Samaritan remained kneeling at Jesus’ feet, the Master, looking about at the twelve, especially at Simon Zelotes, said:
+(1828.1) 166:2.5 As the Samaritan remained kneeling at Jesus’ feet, the Master, looking about at the twelve, especially at Simon Zelotes, said: “Were not ten cleansed?
+Where, then, are the other nine, the Jews?
+Only one, this alien, has returned to give glory to God.”
+And then he said to the Samaritan, “Arise and go your way; your faith has made you whole.”

 (1828.2) 166:2.6 Jesus looked again at his apostles as the stranger departed.
 And the apostles all looked at Jesus, save Simon Zelotes, whose eyes were downcast.
 The twelve said not a word.
 Neither did Jesus speak; it was not necessary that he should.